Requirements for Datasets

 Consumer

-On organization or an individual that uses one or more datasets that are provided by a publisher.
+On organization, individual or service platform that uses one or more datasets that are provided by a publisher.

 3. Conceptual model